argtable/argtable3/README.md

 To build the library, examples, and unit tests, use CMake to generate out-of-source build:

-* If you use GCC (Linux, MinGW, Cygwin), run:
+* If you use GCC (Linux, MacOSX, MinGW, Cygwin), run:

   ```
   $ mkdir build
   $ cd build
-  $ cmake ..
+  $ cmake -DCMAKE_BUILD_TYPE=Debug ..
   $ make
   $ make test
   ```

+  Makefile-based generators in CMake only support one configuration at a time, so you need to specify `CMAKE_BUILD_TYPE` to `Debug`, `Release`, `MinSizeRel`, or `RelWithDebInfo`.
+To build multiple configurations, you need to create a build directory for each configuraiton.

-  To cleanup, type:
+  To cleanup, run `make clean` or remove the build directory:

   ```
-  $ make clean
+  $ rm -rf build
   ```

 * If you use Microsoft Visual C++ compiler, run: